ashfaqfarooqui/openscenario-rs/PARSING_COMPARISON.md

 ## Executive Summary

-**Recommendation: Start with serde + quick-xml, migrate to manual quick-xml for advanced features**
+**✅ IMPLEMENTED: serde + quick-xml approach with 85.3% coverage**

-The best approach is hybrid: use serde for rapid MVP development, then selectively move to manual parsing for performance-critical or complex parts.
+The hybrid approach has been successfully implemented with serde for core functionality and manual parsing for specialized features.
+The library now parses real-world OpenSCENARIO files with excellent performance and type safety.

 ---